Running for Grace: Plot

 Mr. Danielson sets out on a trip to Hilo to discuss his looming bankruptcy with the bank, intending to inform them that Grace is marrying into a wealthy family.
 Along the way, he accidentally falls into a ditch and hits his head.
 Doc and Jo are the first to reach him and, on inspection, Doc fears Mr. Danielson's head injury is severe.
 He tells Jo to find Dr. Reyes so that they can use his motorcar to transport him.
-At his home, Mr. Danielson and his mother (Juliet Mills) insist Dr. Reyes treat his injury and that Doc and Jo leave.
+At his home, Mr. Danielson and his mother insist Dr. Reyes treat his injury and that Doc and Jo leave.
 Moments later, Grace comes crying out of the house announcing that her father is dead.
 Grace's grandmother and Dr. Reyes watch Grace and Jo embrace, and Grace's grandmother scolds Grace and pulls her away.

 That night, Doc and Jo are walking back to their house.
 Along the way, Dr. Reyes purposefully chases them in his car and tries to run them over.
 Doc manages to push Jo out of the way, but gets hit himself and dies shortly afterward.
 Dr. Reyes threatens to kill Jo if he doesn't leave town.
 Later, Jo returns to his mother's house and is found by the Hilo lawyer who informs him that Doc's adoption was a success.
 Jo runs to the scheduled wedding between Dr. Reyes and Grace and asks for her hand in marriage.
-Grace's caretaker of several years, Miss Hanabusa (Rumi Oyama), approves the proposal and informs everyone that Mr. Danielson was bankrupt.
+Grace's caretaker of several years, Miss Hanabusa, approves the proposal and informs everyone that Mr. Danielson was bankrupt.